jeyabalajis/aws-certified-sa-pro-notes/docs/network/cloudfront.md

 > CloudFront uses the edge location to **cache**, while GA uses the edge location to **find the optimal path to the origin**.

 Global Accelerator Use Case:
-- For example, you have a banking application that is scattered through multiple AWS regions and low latency is a must.
+- For example, you have a banking application _that is scattered through multiple AWS regions_ and low latency is a must.
 - Global Accelerator will route the user to the nearest edge location then route it to the nearest regional endpoint where your applications are hosted.
+- AWS Global Accelerator provides improved performance and high availability **when you have copies of your application running in multiple AWS Regions**.
+- GA leverages global aws network and is beneficial if the resources are scattered across regions but still latency CANNOT be sacrificed.

 > GA preserves client IP except for NLBs and EIPs endpoints.